-2) Find a good space.
-Jane Porter and I lucked out at a charity auction last year and sprung for a big condo in Palm Springs.
+2) This, I think can be the hardest part.
+Finding someplace easily accessible and affordable.
+Jane Porter and I lucked out at a charity auction and won a big condo in Palm Springs.
 The place was amazing.
 Far more than we expected–it was so perfect.
 Two large bedroom suites, an individual bedroom, big living room, dining area, big patios.
 Perfect–because everyone found their favorite spot and hunkered down to write.
 We were not shy about moving furniture around to suit our mood–including taking the dining room table out on the patio so we could eat and write outside.
 I loved the patio off my bedroom–bright light, privacy and fresh air.
 Perfect.

 3) Collaborate ahead of time.
 We had a flurry of emails the week before–on goals, expectations, food, groceries, and it all came together quite effortlessly.
 At least it felt that way.
 We shared cooking, making coffee and tea.
 We took turns with those chores and were respectful of each other’s time.